BillDietrich/linkcheckerhtml/README.md

 * Added dontCheckURLsThatStartWith setting and code.
 * Increased default timeout to 15.

+### 1.5.0
+* Added "Using the extension" image.
+* Better message when 0 files left to do.
+* Added addExtensionToLocalURLsWithNone setting and code.

 ---

 ## Development
 ### To-Do list
+* Create automated tests.
+* Add Alt+L command to clear out diagnostics for current file, or for all files ?
+Is there a way to do it in VSCode UI already ?
+* Any way to note links that redirect to same link with a tracking parameter added ?
+Answer seems to be no, Axios gives no way to get the URL that we were redirected to.
 * A lot of code cleanup needed, move stuff into functions.
 * Bundle extension to make it smaller/faster ? https://code.visualstudio.com/api/working-with-extensions/bundling-extension
 * Can't really test IPv6 because my system and ISP have it turned off.
 * Allow single-quotes on attributes ?
 I thought HTMLHint didn't allow them, so I didn't support them.
 * Don't check a link if it has rel="nofollow" ?
 Probably should leave it as-is: check it.
-* Any way to do retries in axios ?
+* Any way to do retries inside axios ?
 Apparently not.
 * Memory leaks ?
 Doesn't seem to be any tool to check an extension for leaking.
 Maybe not possible, since extensions are running inside a huge framework of Electron or Node or something.
 * Display a "busy" cursor ?
 Can't.
 Window.withProgress could put up a dialog, but then user would have to close the dialog manually every time, don't want that.
 Doesn't seem to be a way to close that dialog programmatically.
 * Click on diagnostic, do Alt+T or Alt+M to browser, come back to VSCode, cursor is in filter field of diagnostics pane instead of in source file.
 More convenient if in source file.
 But seems to be no way to do it.